-We then proceed to analyze the dispersion of the bands in proximity to the \acp{WN}.
-We compute the band dispersion along the line connecting two adjacent \acp{WN} ($W \rightarrow W$) and two direction $y$ and $z$ perpendicular to it and to each other, with $y$ belonigng to the $xy$ plane (see Fig.~\ref{fig:XYZ}).
+We then compute the band dispersion along the line connecting two adjacent \acp{WN} $(W \rightarrow W)_x$ and two direction $y$ and $z$ perpendicular to it and to each other, with $y$ belonging to the $xy$ plane (see Fig.~\ref{fig:XYZ}).
 This has been performed both in \ac{DFT} and with Wannier interpolations, in order to show that the Wannier function are able to reproduce the band dispersions of the nodes with a 1~meV accuracy.
-When dealing with pair of nodes in close proximity, we are mainly interested in how far apart they are, given that the further apart, the wider the linear range and the stronger the Weyl character of the nodes.
+When dealing with pair of nodes, we are interested in the distance between each other as it is tied to the linear range of the band dispersion and hence the strength of the Weyl character of the nodes.
 The separation between nodes is also directly related to the possible strength of the \ac{QHE} in the Weyl semimetal\cite{yang_quantum_2011}.
 In the case of the node pairs in InMnTi$_2$ their distance is 0.37~\angstrom$^{-1}$ which is roughly four times the spacing present in the W2 nodes of TaAs and 10 time that of the W1 ones\cite{grassano2018validity}.
-The large distance in a pair makes it so that the linear dispersion of a single node holds for a range of 60~meV, allowing the low-energy properties tied to the Weyl fermion picture to manifest in the material.
-Another two parameters that can be derived from the dispersion are the Fermi velocity tensor and the tilt vector\cite{grassano2019influence}.
-The latter can also be used as a way to classify the \ac{WN} as of type I or II.
-In the case of InMnTi$_2$ we observe that its nodes are of type I, given that the tilt of the node is not strong enough.
+This large distance for a pair means that the linear dispersion of a single node holds for a range of $60$~meV, allowing for the low-energy properties tied to the Weyl fermion picture to clearly manifest themselves in the material.
+Another two parameters that can be derived from the dispersion are the Fermi velocity tensor and the tilt vector\cite{grassano2020influence}.
+The latter can also be used to classify the \ac{WN} as of type-I or II\cite{soluyanov2015type}.
+Using this analysis for InMnTi$_2$ we observe that the nodes are of type-I, given that the tilt of the node is not strong enough.

 The fact that the nodes are of type-I can also be seen by observing the plot of the Fermi surface in Fig.~\ref{fig:bz}b, where closed electron pockets are clearly visible around each pair of nodes.
 Also a trivial hole pocket is present around $\Gamma$, as expected from the band structure.
 We show in the later discussion of the \ac{DOS} and optical properties that the presence of this trivial pocket does not give a noticeable contribution to the low-energy properties of the material, in contrast to other \acp{WS} like the transition-metal monopnictides\cite{grassano2020influence}.
 We also hypothesize that band structure engineering such as strain, electric field or doping could be used to bring the bands at $\Gamma$ below the Fermi level while not altering the topology of the material\cite{grassano2018detection}.

 By analyzing the \ac{DOS} around the node position $E_{W}$ (see Fig.~\ref{fig:dos}), we can show that the presence of the trivial pocket at $\Gamma$ will have a negligible contribution to the Weyl properties.
 Indeed, given a three-dimensional \ac{WN}, the expected behavior of the \ac{DOS} should be $D(E) \sim (E - E_{W})^2$\cite{grassano2020influence} in a region around $E_{W}$.
 We show that it is possible to perform a quadratic fit around the node position (inset of Fig.~\ref{fig:dos}), in the same range as the linearity range derived from the node band dispersion, with a p-value greater than 0.99.
 The only deviation from the ideal behavior is that the \ac{DOS} does not go exactly to zero at $E_{W}$, as a consequence of the presence of the trivial pocket at $\Gamma$.